mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOneAuto-v2.rst

 If a workspace group is provided as input, each workspace in the group will be reduced independently and sequentially using :ref:`algm-ReflectometryReductionOne`.
-Each of these individual reductions will produce two output workspaces: an output workspace in wavelength and an output workspace in Q. Output workspaces in wavelength will be grouped together to produce an output workspace group in wavelength, and output workspaces in Q will be grouped together to produce an output workspace group in Q.
+Each of these individual reductions will produce three output workspaces: an output workspace in wavelength, an output workspace in Q with native binning, and a rebinned workspace in Q.
+Output workspaces in wavelength will be grouped together to produce an output workspace group in wavelength, and output workspaces in Q will be grouped together to produce an output workspace group in Q.
-The diagram below illustrates this process.
+The diagram below illustrates this process (note that, for the sake of clarity, the rebinned output workspace in Q, :literal:`OutputWorkspaceBinned`, is not represented but it is handled analogously to :literal:`OutputWorkspace` and :literal:`OutputWorkspaceWavelength`):

 .. diagram:: ReflectometryReductionOneAuto-v2-Groups_noPA_wkflw.dot